lucheng0127/setup-ipsec-by-hand-nat-t/README.md

 and xfrm policy, in this article I gonna setup an IPSec VPN, that server with a public IP, but EP under a nat.

+*You can use generate_xfrm.py to generate xfrm state and poliy add cmd*

 ## Topology

 ```